F0lak/dm_open_ref/ref/atom/var/transform.md

-You do not need to understand matrix math to use transforms, because you can use the [matrix datum](/ref/matrix.md) -mto do this for you.
+You do not need to understand matrix math to use transforms, because you can use the [matrix datum](/ref/matrix.md) to do this for you.

 Transformations are relative to the center of the icon.
 They do